fardinafdideh/Forward-and-Inverse-Problem-EEG-MEG-Simulation-FieldTrip-based-Toolbox-/README.md

 ![](ppt/Diapositive20.PNG)

 # How to cite
-* F. Afdideh “Forward and Inverse Problem: EEG/MEG Simulation (FieldTrip-based Toolbox),” to be published.
+* F. Afdideh “Forward and Inverse Problem: EEG/MEG Simulation (Developed FieldTrip-based Toolbox),” to be published.